TrafficGuard/typedai/src/routes/DOCS.md

 Notes:
 - Remove `as Static<typeof PromptParamsSchema>`.
 Do not cast.
 Let the static typing do its work to catch errors.
 - `(fastify as AppFastifyInstance)` is redundant.
+- `if return sendNotFound` should be on a single line
 - sendJSON(reply, prompt as PromptSchemaModel) - Do not cast, rely on the static typing to catch errors.
 Always use reply.sendJSON() to have type checking on the response.

 CORRECT example